 How will the Precious Metals Code be applied?

-The details of how the Code will apply to Market Participants will depend on the underlying activities.
-For example, it is expected that all members of the LBMA will commit to implementing the requirements of the Code.
-Each member will need to apply the Code proportionally to its business activities
+The details of how the Code will apply to Market Participants will depend on their underlying activities.
+It is, however, mandatory, for all LBMA/LPPM Members to commit to implementing the requirements of the Code.
+Each LBMA/LPPM Member will need to apply the Code proportionally to its business activities.

 Proportionate application does not mean different standards for different institutions – it is a recognition of the differing levels of size, complexity, nature of engagement and sophistication of Market Participants in the Precious Metals markets worldwide.

-Annex 5 presents a “Statement of Commitment” form.
-Market Participants may make use of it in different ways to support the objectives of the Code, enhancing transparency, efficiency and functioning in the Precious Metals market.
+It is noted at the time of writing that LBMA makes it mandatory for new and existing Members to attest to signing up to the Code.
+Additionally, Annex 5 presents a “Statement of Commitment” form.
+Market Participants may make use of the form in different ways to support the objectives of the Code, enhancing transparency, efficiency and functioning in the Precious Metals market.

 Explanatory note

-Market Participants should also cross refer to the Explanatory Note, which provides further clarification on the implementation of the principles and guidance, and also on how to use the Statement of Commitment.
+Market Participants should also cross-refer to the Explanatory Note, which provides further clarification on the implementation of the principles and guidance, and also on how to use the Statement of Commitment.

 The Explanatory Note will be updated from time to time to reflect frequently asked questions and should be read in conjunction with this Code.